 On December 10, 2015, the Every Student Succeeds Act (ESSA) was approved as the reauthorization of the Elementary and Secondary Education Act (ESEA), which is our nation's education law.
 According to ESSA, children in grades 3rd through 8th are required to participate in an Illinois state accountability assessment.
-Students are assessed annually in English language arts and mathematics with questions that contain extended tasks and writing exercises which are important for measuring students' critical thinking and concept mastery.
+Students are assessed annually in English language arts and mathematics with questions that contain extended tasks and writing exercises important for measuring students' critical thinking and concept mastery.
 The results of the assessment is to determine whether schools and districts are preparing students to meet college and career readiness expectations.
 In Illinois, those expectations are aligned to the Illinois Learning Standards.
-Results from this exam for buildings and districts can be found on the U46 website, under the About Us section, Our District, School Report Card.
+Results from this exam for buildings and districts can be found on the U-46 website, under Our District, About Us, School Report Card.

-At the 5th grade level, students have an additional opportunity to demonstrate what they know and have learned as it pertains to science.
-In the spring, Illinois requires these students to take the Illinois Science Assessment (ISA) which aligns with the Illinois Learning Standards for Science incorporating the Next Generation Science Standards (NGSS).
+At the 5th, 8th, and 11th grade levels, students have an additional opportunity to demonstrate what they know and have learned as it pertains to science.
+In the spring, Illinois requires these students to take the Illinois Science Assessment (ISA), which aligns with the Illinois Learning Standards for Science incorporating the Next Generation Science Standards (NGSS).

-The science standards, on which 5th grade students are learning and are assessed, are earth and space science, engineering, technology, and applications of science, life science, and physical science.
+The science standards, on which 5th, 8th, and 11th grade students are learning and are assessed, are earth and space science, engineering, technology, and applications of science, life science, and physical science.

-The state also requires that students who have a nonEnglish background or speak a language other than English be assessed to ensure that they are placed in the right educational program to meet their needs.
-When students with a nonEnglish background first enter the U46, they are screened to determine their English academic proficiency, using one of the prescribed screening measurements.
+The state also requires that students who have a non- English background or speak a language other than English be assessed to ensure that they are placed in the right educational program to meet their needs.
+When students with a non- English background first enter the District, they are screened to determine their English academic proficiency, using one of the prescribed screening measurements.
 These assessments measure how well the child speaks, listens, reads, and writes in English depending on the grade level.
 Based on the results, students are recommended for the English Language Learners (ELL) program or the general education program.
 Parents have the right to accept or refuse placement recommendations.
 The program options for students who qualify and accept ELL services include:

-• Dual Language program for eligible students who have a Spanish language background, with the goal of developing bilingual and biliterate students;

-- Transitional Bilingual Education (TBE) for eligible students of the same high incidence language; and - Transitional program of Instructional/ESL for eligible students from low incidence language backgrounds.
+- Dual Language program for eligible students who have a Spanish language background, with the goal of developing bilingual and biliterate students; - Transitional Bilingual Education (TBE) for eligible students of the same high incidence language; and - Transitional program of Instructional/ESL for eligible students from low-incidence language backgrounds.